This document describes the procedure for upgrading to the latest version of Confluence on Windows or Linux.

 - Check your Confluence licence is valid.

-To check go to > General Configuration > Atlassian Support Tools > Health Check and make sure the license support period has not expired.
+To check go to > General Configuration > Support Tools and make sure the license support period has not expired.
 If your support period has expired renew your licence and reapply it before proceeding with the upgrade.

 - Read the Release Notes and Upgrade Notes for both the version you are upgrading to, and any versions you are skipping.